-Many babies born with a small ventricular septal defect won't ever need to have the defect surgically closed.
-After birth, your doctor may want to observe your baby and treat any symptoms while waiting to see if the defect will close on its own.
+Many babies born with a small ventricular septal defect won't need surgery to close the hole.
+After birth, your doctor may want to observe your baby and treat symptoms while waiting to see if the defect closes on its own.

 Medications for ventricular septal defect may include those to: